paulwababu/pneumonia_detection_web_app/README.md

 # Dataset
 The dataset for the project was gathered from:

-Chest X-ray images (5000 images) were also obtained from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia
+Chest X-ray images (5000 images) were obtained from: https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia

 # Classification Reports for Chest X-rays: